lczyk/rocks-toolbox/bash_dep_finder/README.md

 - [ ] `bash`/`dash` mode
 - [ ] add a list of known sources to suggest (eg.coreutils, sed, awk etc)
+- [ ] test all the bash keywords work by themselves in a rootless env